Enforcement Changes Questions

 My vehicle was towed.
 Doesn’t the new policy say that you won’t tow?

 No, the new policy is only aimed at reducing the number of towed vehicles in instances where the vehicle has accumulated a number of outstanding citations, not at eliminating towing entirely.
-A number of situations exist that may result in towing of vehicles, including parking in a fire lane, parking in a restricted space such as disabled or reserved spaces, altering or forging a permit, parking on an unpaid meter for over 24 hours, etc.
+A number of situations exist that may result in towing of vehicles, including parking in a fire lane, parking in a restricted space such as ADA accessible or reserved spaces, altering or forging a permit, parking on an unpaid meter for over 24 hours, etc.

 So how exactly do I get this boot removed from my vehicle?